blessingekwere/Infant-growth-and-breastfeeding-pattern/README.md

 ![](https://github.com/blessingekwere/Infant-growth-and-breastfeeding-pattern/blob/main/GettyImages%201210806663%201280x853.jpg)
 ###### Photo Source: Google

  Breastfeeding is the act of providing a baby with breast milk directly from the mother's breast.
-It is a natural and essential process that plays a crucial role in the growth and development of babies.Breastfeeding is the recommended method of infant feeding as it provides numerous benefits for both the baby and the mother.
+It is a natural and essential process that plays a crucial role in the growth and development of babies.
+Breastfeeding is the recommended method of infant feeding as it provides numerous benefits for both the baby and the mother.
 Breast milk is a complete source of nutrition for infants, containing a perfect balance of carbohydrates, proteins, and fats, along with vitamins, minerals, and antibodies that help protect against infections and diseases.

 The purpose of breastfeeding is to nourish and support the optimal growth and development of babies.
 Breast milk is easily digestible, promotes the development of a healthy immune system, and provides protection against various illnesses.
-It is also known to reduce the risk of certain conditions like allergies, asthma, obesity, and diabetes in infants.Breastfeeding not only fulfills a baby's nutritional needs but also promotes bonding and emotional connection between the mother and the baby.
+It is also known to reduce the risk of certain conditions like allergies, asthma, obesity, and diabetes in infants.
+Breastfeeding not only fulfills a baby's nutritional needs but also promotes bonding and emotional connection between the mother and the baby.
 Skin-to-skin contact during breastfeeding releases hormones that create a sense of closeness and comfort, fostering a strong mother-infant relationship.
 The act of breastfeeding stimulates the baby's oral motor skills, jaw development, and facial muscles, promoting the proper development of the baby's mouth and teeth.
 It also helps in the development of hand-eye coordination and facilitates the growth of the baby's palate and facial bones.

 ![](https://github.com/blessingekwere/Infant-growth-and-breastfeeding-pattern/blob/main/Tracking%20growth%202.jpg)
 ###### Photo Source: Google